Canada in a Changing Global Energy Landscape

 92 U.S. Energy Information Administration, Frequently Asked Questions, How much oil is used to make plastic?

 93 John A. Mathews et Hao Tan.
 Economics: Manufacture renewables to build energy security, Nature, vol. 513, no 7617, September 10, 2014.

 94 WTO, Joint Statement regarding the launch of the environmental goods agreement negotiations, July 2014.

-95 Rocky Mountain Institute, The Economics of Load Defection: How grid-connected solar-plus- battery systems will compete with traditional electric service, why it matters, and possible paths forward, 2015.
+95 Rocky Mountain Institute, The Economics of Load Defection: How grid-connected solar-plus- battery systems will compete with traditional electric service, why it matters, and possible paths forward(link is external), 2015.

-96 CleanTechnica, This Graph Dispells The Myth That Cheap Gas Means Cheap Energy, January 2015.
+96 CleanTechnica, This Graph Dispells The Myth That Cheap Gas Means Cheap Energy(link is external), January 2015.